White House Weighs DACA's Fate, Leaving Advocates And Immigrants In Limbo

 Immigrant Advocates Prepare For Threats Against DACA Program

 Now a deadline is looming: Sept.
-5. That's the date attorneys general from Texas and nine other Republican-led states are giving the Trump administration to answer an ultimatum: End the DACA program or face a legal challenge.
+5. That is the date attorneys general from Texas and nine other Republican-led states are giving the Trump administration to answer an ultimatum: End the DACA program or face a legal challenge.

 "Because it's temporary, because it was based on an executive action taken by President Obama, it's very vulnerable to a change," said Frank Sharry, executive director of the immigration advocacy group America's Voice.